 In 2015 NE1 (working with Newcastle City Council and FaulknerBrowns Architects) produced a body of work that underlined the potential and opportunity for Northumberland Street and its feeder streets (Blackett Street, Pilgrim Street, Saville Row, Northumberland Road and Ridley Place), recognising the importance of links to Newcastle and Northumbria Universities, the RVI and city beyond.

 Following this, NE1 and Newcastle City Council appointed Mark Williams in 2016 as the independent Chair of the Northumberland Street Project Group to progress investment plans for the area.
-Newcastle City Council have appointed FaulknerBrowns and Cushman & Wakefield, who are expected to report back March this year.
+Newcastle City Council have appointed FaulknerBrowns and Cushman & Wakefield.

 Recent Posts / View All Posts

 Newcastle is a European Regional Capital city.
 It is home to world leading businesses in the industries of health care, medical research and digital and has a strong professional services sector.
 It has a catchment area of 2.5million people and the highest growth rate of millionaires in the UK.